If you’ve ever been out on a canoe or kayak, you know what a great workout it can be… especially during speed runs!

 Overview: If the hand-stained wood look doesn’t go with your decor, but you still want a top of the line WaterRower, check out the M1 Lorise.
 This bad boy is made out of solid aluminum for a super sleek, modern aesthetic.
 It’s got the same buttery range of motion as the other models, along with the upgraded S4 Monitor, and is built for heavy duty use with its metal frame.

-Why We Like It: This thing can take some punishment, with a rock-solid aluminum frame and a weight limited of up to 1000 pounds!
+Why I Like It: This thing can take some punishment, with a rock-solid aluminum frame and a weight limited of up to 1000 pounds!
 For heavy, daily use, this is the model for you.
 The sleek metal look is a bit different from the other WaterRower models, but still gorgeously designed.
 The goodies included on the S4 monitor make rowing a ton of fun.

 Potential Drawbacks: One of the most expensive WaterRower models.